 The first water was pumped to the dam in September 2014 as part of commissioning works on the transfer pump station.
 Filling in earnest commenced in late November 2014.
 During filling Council is required to release a percentage of the runoff water from rainfall events to Bowra Creek.
-Once the dam is 60% full all runoff water must be released.
+Once the dam is filled for the first time the continued operation will require all runoff water must be released.
 The dam is not expected to be completely filled until mid 2016.

 Dam Opening and Naming

 The Off River Storage was offically opend by the Hon.
 Warren Truss, Deputy Prime Minister and Minister for Infrastructure and Regional Development, at a ceremony held on 28 Bebruary 2015.